 Shearing Weight 2012: 5 pounds blanket only (~2 years' growth)

 With his 2-time champion sire, Pale Rider, we have no doubts that Mo would be at the top of his class were he shown, although our own time for showing is extremely limited.
-Mo was just shorn for a two-year fleece, and produced an excellent blanket with exceptional luster and staple length.
+Mo has produced an excellent blanket with exceptional luster and staple length for 3 shearings.
+We look forward to having his fiber tested for uniformity, since his handle is exquisite.